Russian fairy tale: Structural

-Writers and collectors
+Notable writers and collectors

 Alexander Afanasyev

-Alexander Afanasyev began writing fairy tales at a time when folklore was viewed as simple entertainment.
+Alexander Afanasyev began collecting fairy tales at a time when folklore was viewed as simple entertainment.
 His interest in folklore stemmed from his interest in ancient Slavic mythology.
 During the 1850s, Afanasyev began to record part of his collection from tales dating to Boguchar, his birthplace.
 More of his collection came from the work of Vladimir Dhal and the Russian Geographical Society who collected tales from all around the Russian Empire.
 Afanasyev was a part of the few who attempted to create a written collection of Russian folklore.
 This lack in collections of folklore was due to the control that the Church Slavonic had on printed literature in Russia, which allowed for only religious texts to be spread.
 To this, Afanasyev replied, “There is a million times more morality, truth and human love in my folk legends than in the sanctimonious sermons delivered by Your Holiness!”

-Between 1855 and 1863, Afanasyev edited Popular Russian Tales[Narodnye russkie skazki], which had been modeled after the Grimm's Tales.
+Between 1855 and 1863, Afanasyev edited Popular Russian Tales [Narodnye russkie skazki], which had been modeled after the Grimm's Tales.
 This publication had a vast cultural impact over Russian scholars by establishing a desire for folklore studies in Russia.
 The rediscovery of Russian folklore through written text led to a generation of great Russian authors to come forth.
 Some of these authors include Leo Tolstoy and Fyodor Dostoevsky.
 Folktales were quickly produced in written text and adapted.
 Since the production of this collection, Russian tales remain understood and recognized all over Russia.